luongvuongnguyen/AdvanceImageProcesing/README.md

-# MatrixComputation
+# AdvanceImageProcesing
-This is all assigments of Matrix Computation class
+This is all assigments of Advance Image Procesing class